disheiX/NowPlayingForYoutube/README.md

-# Experimental Now Playing App for Youtube Songs
+# Experimental Now Playing App for YouTube Songs
 A PyQt5 app that displays the song you are playing on youtube.
 Useful for OBS Now Playing in YouTube instead of Spotify.

 ## How to use it